Taiwan president resigns as party leader after election loss

-TAIPEI, Taiwan (AP) — Taiwan President Tsai Ing-wen has resigned as head of the ruling Democratic Progressive Party following local election losses suffered by her party.
+TAIPEI, Taiwan (AP) — Taiwan President Tsai Ing-wen resigned as head of the ruling Democratic Progressive Party following local election losses on Saturday suffered by her party.

 Tsai offered her resignation on Saturday evening, a tradition after a major loss, in a short speech in which she also thanked supporters.
-She said she will shoulder the responsibility as she had hand-picked candidates in Saturday’s elections.

-“I will let the world see Taipei's greatness,” he said in his victory speech Saturday night.
-Other Nationalist party candidates also won mayoral seats in Taoyuan, Taichung and New Taipei city.

-Taiwanese were picking their mayors, city council members and other local leaders in all 13 counties and in nine cities.
-There was also a referendum to lower the voting age from 20 to 18.
+“I must shoulder all the responsibility,” she said.
+“Faced with a result like this, there are many areas that we must deeply review.”

-While international observers and the ruling party have attempted to link the elections to the long-term existential threat that is Taiwan's neighbor, many local experts do not think China has a large role to play this time around.
+While international observers and the ruling party have attempted to link the elections to the long-term existential threat that is Taiwan’s neighbor, many local experts do not think China — which claims the island as its territory to be annexed by force if necessary — has a large role to play this time around.

 “The international community has raised the stakes too high.
 They’ve raised a local election to this international level, and Taiwan’s survival,” said Yeh-lih Wang, a political science professor at National Taiwan University.